xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.PREFERRED**(format)

-Format    is the name of the format that you want as the default format for charts.
+Format&nbsp;&nbsp;&nbsp;&nbsp;is the name of the format that you want as the default format for charts.
 If omitted, the format of the currently active chart is used.
 If format is "Built\_in", then Microsoft Excel will use the standard, built-in chart as the default.
 If the chart was created in Microsoft Excel version 4.0 and if format is "PREFERRED", then the preferred chart format used in Microsoft Excel version 4.0 will be used.
 Format is case sensitive.

 **Related Function**

-PREFERRED   Changes the format of the active chart to the preferred format
+PREFERRED&nbsp;&nbsp;&nbsp;Changes the format of the active chart to the preferred format

 Return to [top](#Q)

 # SET.PRINT.AREA

-Defines the print area for the workbook—the area that prints when you click the Print command on the File menu.
+Defines the print area for the workbook&mdash;the area that prints when you click the Print command on the File menu.
 Equivalent to entering a range in the Print Area edit box on the Sheet tab in the Page Setup dialog box, which appears when you click the Page Setup command on the File menu.

 **Syntax**

 **SET.PRINT.AREA**(range)

-Range    is the reference to the range that you want to be printed.
+Range&nbsp;&nbsp;&nbsp;&nbsp;is the reference to the range that you want to be printed.
 If you specify no range by using a set of empty quotation marks (""), deletes the print area.

 **Remarks**